Heavy holographic correlators in defect conformal field theories: Bottom-up approach

-\paragraph{One-point function (strong coupling)} One-point functions (expectation values) of local operators vanish in conformal field theories whereas two and higher-point functions are generally nonzero.
-As we have seen in the introduction, the correlation function of two local operators on the boundary of AdS can be computed (up to overall normalization) from the length of the geodesic curve which connects them in the bulk \cite{SusskindWitten98, Solodukhin98b, BalasubramanianRoss99, LoukoMarolfRoss00, KrausOoguriShenker03}:
+One-point functions (expectation values) of local operators vanish in CFTs, whereas two and higher-point functions are generally nonzero.
+As we have seen in the introduction, the correlation function of two local operators on the boundary of AdS can be computed (up to an overall normalization) from the length of the geodesic curve which connects them in the bulk \cite{SusskindWitten98, Solodukhin98b, BalasubramanianRoss99, LoukoMarolfRoss00, KrausOoguriShenker03}:

-where $\Delta$ is the scaling dimension of the local operator $\hat{O}(x)$, and $L(x; y)$ the geodesic distance of the boundary points $x$ and $y$.
+where $\Delta$ is the scaling dimension of the local operator $\hat{O}(x)$, and $L(x; y)$ is the geodesic distance of the boundary points $x$ and $y$.
 The unrenormalized operators $\hat{O}(x)$ can be renormalized by absorbing their UV divergences as ($\epsilon$ is the short distance cutoff),

-From now on, we only consider renormalized operators by ignoring their UV divergences.\\ In boundary and defect conformal field theories, reflection off the boundary/defect corresponds to an operator insertion so that one-point functions no longer vanish in the general case.
+From now on, we only consider renormalized operators by ignoring their UV divergences.\\ In boundary and defect CFTs, one-point functions of local operators no longer vanish in the general case.
 For codimension-1 boundaries and defects, only scalar operators have non-vanishing one-point functions.
-In this case, one-point functions can again be determined from the geodesic distance between the operator in the boundary of AdS and the codimension-1 boundary/defect.
-Focusing on AdS$_5$/dCFT$_4$ correspondence with a 3-dimensional (codimension-1) planar defect situated at the point $x_3 = 0$ of 4d ambient space, the one-point function of a (renormalized) local scalar operator is given, up to an overall normalization $\NN$, by
+In this case, one-point functions can again be determined from the geodesic distance between the operator on the boundary of AdS and the codimension-1 boundary/defect.
+Focusing on the AdS$_5$/{d}CFT$_4$ correspondence with a 3-dimensional (codimension-1) planar defect situated at the point $x_3 = 0$ of 4-dimensional ambient space, the one-point function of a (renormalized) local scalar operator is given, up to an overall normalization $\NN$, by